Clarence Woods

-Clarence Homer Woods (June 19, 1888 – September 30, 1956) was an early and somewhat influential American ragtime composer.
+Clarence Homer Woods (June 19, 1888 – September 30, 1956) was an early American ragtime composer.

 Formative years

 Born in Adams County, Ohio to Samuel C. and Margeret (Maggie) Woods, Clarence was raised in both eastern Kansas and Carthage in southwest Missouri.
 Note that some sources list him as H. Clarence Woods, but multiple US Census and local Census records clearly list him as Clarence H. Woods, and his World War I Draft card shows him simply as Clarence Woods.
 The 1895 Kansas Census shows the family in Girard, Kansas.
 His father was a blacksmith, and he had two younger brothers and two younger sisters.
 Clarence was in the midst of a hotbed of ragtime as he grew up.
 He took piano lessons from the same teacher as James Scott, but whether they knew each other well is not known for certain.
 Both had their first compositions published by Dumars Music in Carthage as well, with Woods contributing Meteor March slightly in advance of Scott's On the Pike.